aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/core-interfaces.md

           raw_eos_cli: <str>

           # Enables deviation of the routing protocol used on this link from the fabric underlay default.
-          # If routing_protocol is 'ebgp' and include_in_underlay_protocol is 'false' then the bgp peering will not be included in the underlay peer group.
-          # - ebgp: Enforce plain IPv4 BGP peering
+          # - ebgp: Enforce plain IPv4 BGP peering and excempt the neighbor from the RFC5549 underlay if configured.
           routing_protocol: <str; "ebgp">

           # Custom structured config for interfaces.